ama-zia/fintech_software_project/README.md

 House down payment ($20,000)

-Shows months to reach goals based on projected savings.
+Shows the months to reach goals based on projected savings.

-If projected monthly savings are 0 or negative, shows “—” instead of fake numbers. ✅
+If projected monthly savings are 0 or negative, it shows “—” instead of fake numbers. ✅

 Updates automatically when scenario sliders are changed.